Player added Power Play to lucky ticket bought in Monday’s drawing

-Lottery officials encourage winners to sign the back of their tickets immediately and put them in a safe location.
-Winners have 182 days to claim their prize in person at Lottery headquarters, located at 1800 Washington Blvd. in Baltimore.
+Lottery officials encourage all winners to sign the back of their tickets immediately and put them in a safe location.
+They get 182 days from the date of the drawing to claim their prizes.

-Watch televised Powerball drawings at 11:22 p.m. on Wednesdays and Saturdays on WBAL-TV.
-Winning numbers are available at mdlottery.com and on your smartphone by downloading the free MD Lottery app.
+Winning Powerball numbers are available at mdlottery.com and on your smartphone by downloading the free MD Lottery app.
 Powerball is offered in 45 states, Washington, D.C., Puerto Rico and the U.S. Virgin Islands.
 Tickets cost $2 each.
-Odds of winning the jackpot are approximately 292 million to 1.
-Overall odds of winning any prize are about 25 to 1.
+Players can add either Power Play to their tickets for an additional $1 or Double Play for an additional $1 or both for a total ticket cost of $4.